Understand The Terminology to Optimize Your Amazon Store from A-Z

 Click here to see our attribution window study.

 Automatic campaigns target ads to all relevant customer search terms as dictated by Amazon.
-There are no keywords in automatic campaigns, Amazon uses information from the product listing (title, bullet points, description, etc) to select and test keywords.
+There are no keywords in an automatic campaign; Amazon uses information from the product listing (title, bullet points, description, etc) to select and test keywords.

 It is recommended to run both an automatic and manual campaign for each product you’re advertising.